SUPPORT FOR JUDGES, COMPETITIONS AND CONVENTIONS

 - References to drug and/or alcohol use.

-Costuming is “Age Appropriate” if it does not involve:
+Costuming: “Age Appropriate” if it DOES NOT involve:

 - Rhinestone/bedazzled bras that project a hypersexual undertone